Roles and Permissions for Compose

 Publishing with limited access

 A user can be enabled to publish pages, even if this user does not have access to publishing all entries and assets that this page contains.
-To be able to publish a page, the user has to have at least access to publish the "Compose: Page" entry of the page.
+To be able to publish a page, the user has to have at least access to publish the page type of the current page.
 If the user does not have access to publish other entries, these entries will be indicated when publishing the page.
 The user can then decide if to proceed with publishing.

 Required read access